JunoLab/JunoDocs.jl/docs/src/man/remote.md

 ![](../assets/remote3.5.png)

 Select that server in the "Remote" tree view and click the planet icon in the toolbar to start a Julia session on the selected remote machine.
+Click the planet icon a second time to open the remote server terminal.
 If you want to start a remote session by default then you can change the `Boot Mode` to `Remote` in the julia-client settings.

 ![](../assets/remote4.png)